synnestorm/product-preview/README.md

 ### Continued development

 I definitely need to practice positioning, the CSS box model and how to style images more.
-If you use edge the image does not show up; i don't know why that is, but it shows up in chrome.

 ## Author